Faculty Grants Management

 Principal investigators (PIs) must participate in a Faculty Grants Management (FGM) workshop when they have active grants that are funded by an external sponsor.

 The FGM online course is currently unavailable while it is being updated.
-If you are required to take the FGM refresher, please register for the in-person course which has been completely redesigned and will be offered next on August 23, 2018.
+If you are required to take the FGM refresher, please register for the in-person course.
 We apologize for this inconvenience.